greipadmin/greip/README.md

-# Greip
+# Greip  Additional SWT Widget
-Main repository for the Greip Project - additional SWT widgets.
+Main repository for the Greip Project.
 The goal of this project is to propose new widgets for the SWT API.

 ## The widgets